Learning Fourier series with parametrized quantum circuits: Barren plateaus

 \section{Barren plateaus}

 We numerically check if barren plateaus can explain the results of the layered PQCs depicted as blue points in Fig.~\ref{fig:loss_degree12_entgates} and the blue points for dQNNs in Fig.~\ref{fig:dQNN_dr_zl} (or Fig.~\ref{fig:dQNN_urot}).
-The layered WSW ans\"atze with $n\cdot L=12$ vary in their amount of qubits $n$ and layers $L$ but all consist of single-qubit rotations $R_YR_Z$ and $3$ entanglement layers in a simple, linear structure utilizing $\CRX$ entanglement gates.
-The dQNNs ans\"atze enabling degree $6$ are the following (in the notation of Eq.~(\ref{eq:notation_qubits_dqnn})): \begin{itemize} \item $[6,1]$ (max.~$7$ neighbouring qubits), \item $[3,3,1]$ (max.~$6$ neighbouring qubits), \item $[2,2,2,1]$ (max.~$4$ neighbouring qubits), \item $[1,2,1,2,1]$ (max.~$3$ neighbouring qubits), \item $[1,1,1,1,1,1,1]$ (max.~$2$ neighbouring qubits). \end{itemize} All dQNNs utilize single-qubit operations $R_YR_Z$ and a data re-upload scheme with a zero layer on each qubit.
+The layered WSW ans\"atze with $n\cdot L=12$ vary in their number of qubits $n$ and layers $L$ but all consist of single-qubit rotations $R_YR_Z$ and $3$ entanglement layers in a simple, linear structure utilizing $\CRX$ entanglement gates.
+The dQNNs ans\"atze enabling degree $6$ are the following (in the notation of Eq.~\eqref{eq:notation_qubits_dqnn}): \begin{itemize} \item $[6,1]$ (max.~$7$ neighboring qubits), \item $[3,3,1]$ (max.~$6$ neighboring qubits), \item $[2,2,2,1]$ (max.~$4$ neighboring qubits), \item $[1,2,1,2,1]$ (max.~$3$ neighboring qubits), \item $[1,1,1,1,1,1,1]$ (max.~$2$ neighboring qubits). \end{itemize} All dQNNs utilize single-qubit operations $R_YR_Z$ and a data reupload scheme with a zero layer on each qubit.

-Following the approach of \cite{McClean2018}, we initialize every trainable gate randomly in the interval $[0,2\pi)$ except for the first gate acting on the first qubit.
-We calculate the gradient based on the mean squared error loss of the complete training data set of 50, resp.
-100, data points for degree $6$, resp. degree $12$, Fourier series and determine the variance of these gradients by averaging over the $100$ Fourier functions used to calculate the learning capability.
+Following the approach of Ref.~\cite{McClean2018}, we initialize every trainable gate randomly in the interval $[0,2\pi)$ except for the first gate acting on the first qubit.
+We calculate the gradient based on the mean squared error loss of the complete training data set of 50, respectively, 100, data points for degree $6$, respectively, degree $12$, Fourier series and determine the variance of these gradients by averaging over the $100$ Fourier functions used to calculate the learning capability.

 In the left plot of Fig.~\ref{fig:barren}, the results for dQNNs are depicted.
-No tendency for different choices of hidden qubits is observable indicating that Barren plateaus cannot explain the drastically different performances represent by the blue points in Fig.~\ref{fig:dQNN_dr_zl} (or Fig.~\ref{fig:dQNN_urot}).
+No tendency for different choices of hidden qubits is observable indicating that barren plateaus cannot explain the drastically different performances represent by the blue points in Fig.~\ref{fig:dQNN_dr_zl} (or Fig.~\ref{fig:dQNN_urot}).